 The list we created, making sure to cover all the essential requirements of a configuration manager turned up some star finds.
 These go above and beyond your basic configuration needs to provide you with a wealth of features.
 Take a read through the descriptions of each of these suggestions.

-SolarWinds offers the industry leading Network Configuration Management solution.
+SolarWinds offers the industry-leading Network Configuration Management solution.
 This tool is built on the company’s Orion platform, which is a common platform for a suite of system administration tools.
 So, the Network Configuration Manager will dovetail with other SolarWinds systems administration tools.
 If you are in the market for a complete network management system, the Network Automation Manager package would suit you.
 This includes the Network Performance Monitor and the NetFlow Traffic Analyzer to keep tabs on the availability of your network equipment.
 The Network Configuration Manager ensures that your network devices don’t get tampered with and that you can roll back from mistakes made when adjusting their settings.
 Added to those functions are a switch port mapper, an end-user tracker, a WAN performance monitor, and an IP address manager.

 So, SolarWinds is able to offer you a complete solution.
 This is a suite of monitoring programs that are suitable for a large network.
-If you already have network monitoring software on site and you only want to get a configuration manager, then the SolarWinds offering is still a very good system.
+If you already have network monitoring software on-site and you only want to get a configuration manager, then the SolarWinds offering is still a very good system.
 The SolarWinds Network Configuration Manager covers all of the priorities that you need to keep control of your network devices.

 The installation process includes a system scan that discovers all of your devices and stores snapshots of their current configurations.
 From then on, when you want to alter the configurations of your devices, or just want to update one, you make those changes through the manager tool.
 The configuration manager is able to interact with a long list of device brands, so you don’t have to worry about restricting your equipment purchases to one vendor in order to keep your configuration management simple.
 That said, the tool does have a few more features that work with Cisco equipment than it can provide for the products of other manufacturers.

 The Cisco enhancements include the integration of checks with the Cisco National Vulnerability Database into audit sweeps.
 This gives you very powerful alerts to shortfalls in security that can be obliterated quickly with a patch, an update, or an adjustment in the settings of a network device.
 If you have a Cisco Adaptive Security Appliance, the SolarWinds Network Configuration Manager gives you insights into the device’s settings and helps you manage and audit access control lists.
 The configuration manager will check for updates and patches to your ASA’s firmware and install them automatically.
 You get a similar service if you have a Cisco Nexus.
-The Network Configuration Manager will help you update and audit its access control lists and give you virtual defense context support for parent/child relationships.
+The Network Configuration Manager is also a network software updater that will help you update and audit its access control lists and give you virtual defense context support for parent/child relationships.

 The automation of network configuration tasks means that you don’t need to take equipment offline or work overnight when you need to alter the settings of your network devices.

-The auditing module of the Network Configuration Manager let you demonstrate compliance with security standards.
+The auditing module of the Network Configuration Manager lets you demonstrate compliance with security standards.
 You will be able to spot unauthorized configuration changes and roll them back instantly with this tool.
 You can even automate the correction of those changes as well as a lot of other routine device management tasks.

 The Network Configuration Manager maintains a database of configurations for each device.
 This well-organized, indexed, and searchable archive makes it really easy for you to manually locate a config file should you need to replace a piece of equipment and get all of the settings of the old device uploaded onto the new one.
 The tool can even monitor the lifecycle of a device and notify you when it is nearing the end of its service life.